moderntribe/square1-global-docker/README.md

       --ansi                       Force ANSI output
-      --no-ansi                    Disable ANSI output -n, --no-interaction             Do not ask any interactive question -p, --project-path=PROJECT-PATH  Path to a SquareOne project -v|vv|vvv, --verbose             Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+      --no-ansi                    Disable ANSI output -n, --no-interaction             Do not ask any interactive question -p, --project-path=PROJECT-PATH  Path to a SquareOne project [default: {"name":"project-path","shortcut":"p","description":"Path to a SquareOne project"}]
+  -v|vv|vvv, --verbose             Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands: